islandbitcoin/lndg-startos/docs/instructions.md

-# instructions for installing and maintaining LNDg
+# Instructions for installing and maintaining LNDg

+You can login using the username "lndg-admin"
+The password is displayed on the properties page.

+If you enjoy using this lightning tool, buy the developer a coffee :-)